szabogabor91/gimlet-website/src/concepts/the-sane-gitops-guide.md

 - Then it applies it on the cluster (2)
 - The gitops repository is a completely normal git repository.
 We store Kubernetes resource definitions in it.

+## How gitops differs from other automation

+Whether you deploy today from your laptop, or from CI, you have a set of commands - or plugin - to install the Kubernetes manifests, and you have to have Kubernetes access to be able to perform these commands.

+With gitops, your deployment step is simplified.
+You only interact with git by writing your manifests to it, then the gitops controller will apply these changes on the cluster, in a separate workflow.

+This split allows for a more declarative software delivery flow - you record in git what state the cluster needs to be in, and leave the rollout for standardized tooling.

+In this guide you will use Gimlet to bootstrap the gitops controller and will also use Gimlet to write manifests to the gitops repository.

 ## Pull semantics

 The presented flow is just the opposite of a what you find in CI based automation.